-Sometimes, the smallest words are the ones that trip us up the most.
-Take into and in to — when do you add the space and when do you make it one word?
+Sometimes the smallest words are the ones that trip us up the most.
+Take "into" and "in to" — when do you add the space and when do you make it one word?
 Here are some easy tricks and examples to help you keep your grammar on track.

-1) Into can be used to indicate movement of something toward something else.
+1) "Into" can be used to indicate movement of something toward something else.

-2) Into can also mean “in the direction of.”
+2) "Into" can also mean “in the direction of.”

-Example: Don’t look into the laser directly, or you may have permanent eye damage.
+Example: Don’t look into the laser directly.

-3) Into can reference a point within time or space.
+3) "Into" can reference a point within time or space.

 Example: How far into October are we?

-4) Into can be used to indicate a general interest.
+4) "Into" can indicate a general interest.